Click here to view our DANCE POWER Honorary Committee.

 The curriculum for the program was originally written by a committee of dance educators and New Brunswick school administrators and remains a working document that is updated regularly to meet and exceed the New Jersey Core Curriculum Standards for dance education.

 As a finale to their DANCE POWER experience, students are invited to show-off their new skills in front of friends and family in a culminating performance.
 The final performance is highly-anticipated and serves as a powerful visual reminder of the programs impact on the local community; the sheer number of people in attendance and energy in the theater is impressive.

 DANCE POWER students with a true passion for and interest in dance are given the opportunity to attend ARB’s Princeton Ballet School on full scholarship.
-ARB awards over $85,000 in scholarships to DANCE POWER students each year.
-Sixteen new scholarship students, referred to as Scholars, are chosen each year and may continue their dance training on scholarship through high school.
+ARB awards over 30 new scholarship students, referred to as DANCE POWER Scholars, each year so they may continue their dance training on scholarship through high school.
 Scholars frequently audition for and perform in ARB’s Princeton Ballet School productions, as well as productions with the American Repertory Ballet professional company.
-Additionally, Gregory Hines, the honorary national chair for DANCE POWER before his untimely passing, donated the initial funds for an endowment at Rutgers University that earmarks annual funds for a DANCE POWER student graduating from New Brunswick High School to attend the University.
+Additionally, Gregory Hines, the honorary national chair for DANCE POWER before his untimely passing, donated the initial funds for an endowment at Rutgers University that earmarks annual funds for a DANCE POWER student to attend the University.